tmtxt/tmtxt.github.com/_drafts/2024-09-16-optimize-a-recursive-problem.md

 ---
 layout: post
-title: "Optimize A Recursive problem"
+title: "Optimize a Recursive problem"
-description: ""
+description: "Prepare yourself for a coding interview…"
 categories: [algorithm]
 tags: []
 thumbnail:
 ---

-Ok, you will probably find this problem during your coding interview 😩 Many companies don't like giving the candidates the tricky problem.
-Instead, they will simply ask you to write a recursion function to prove that you're a real engineer, not some random guys applying for the job because it's well paid 😆 Often after writing that recursion function, the next question they will ask is how to optimize that with a very large dataset and avoid the error Maximum call stack size exceeded.
+Ok, you will probably find this problem during your coding interview 😩 Many companies don't like giving the candidates tricky problems.
+Instead, they often ask you to write a recursive function to prove that you're a real engineer, not some random guys applying for the job because it's well paid 😆 After that, the next question is usually about how to optimize that function with very large datasets and avoid the “Maximum call stack size exceeded” error

 Here is how you can prepare yourself for that type of interview question